 If you wish to pursue a graduate medical degree in order to become a physician or physician assistant, you can select a minor in medical science.

-BSP students are eligible for one of three tracks (Traditional Student, Licensed Paramedic, or Military Medic) and have a choice of either an emphasis, minor in a medical science or other department-approved minor.
+BSP students are eligible for one of two tracks (Traditional Student or Experienced Paramedic) and have a choice of either an emphasis, minor in a medical science or other department-approved minor.

 Traditional Student Track